adoyle-h/makefile-utils/README.md

 Check dead links in markdown files with [lychee](https://github.com/lycheeverse/lychee).

-You can override the default options by `make md-check-links LYCHEE_OPTS='--exclude ./makefile-utils --exclude-mail --timeout 3 -r 3 --exclude-link-local --insecure'`.
+You can override the default options by `make md-check-links LYCHEE_OPTS='--exclude-path ./makefile-utils --exclude-all-private --exclude-mail --timeout 3 -r 3 --insecure'`.

 You can exclude urls by [`.lycheeignore`](https://github.com/lycheeverse/lychee#ignoring-links).